Hanif Mohammad: Death

 Hanif Mohammad was diagnosed with lung cancer in 2013.
 He had been undergoing treatment for lung cancer in Karachi's Aga Khan Hospital.
 He died on 11 August 2016 at age 81.

 Tribute, awards and recognition

 In 2018, a Google Doodle was created to celebrate his 84th Birthday.
 Hanif's triple-century against the West Indies team in 1957/58 made him a legend in the cricketing world.
 He was one of the original inductees into the ICC Cricket Hall of Fame.

+The grade-II four-day competition has been renamed the Hanif Mohammad Trophy by the Pakistan Cricket Board (PCB), in honor of one of the forefathers of Pakistan cricket's early years.